-- 1. The students will be able to perform Padavarnam in the dance style - 2.
-The students will be able to perform one choreography from any work of a contemporary composer - 3.
-The students will be able to recite the jathis and the solkattus of the items learnt in the course and also sing the lyrics of the song for the items learnt
+- 1. perform Padavarnam in the dance style - 2. perform one choreography from any work of a contemporary composer - 3. recite the jathis and the solkattus of the items learnt in the course and also sing the lyrics of the song for the items learnt

 UNIT Description Topics

-1 Dance 1 Padavarnam Poorvangam
+1 Dance 1 Padavarnam - Purvangam

-2 Dance 1 Padavarnam Uttaraangam
+2 Dance 2 Padavarnam - Uttarangam

-3 Dance 2 Contemporary Composer work
+3 Dance 2 Contemporary Composer work - 1

 4 Learning singing the lyrics of the items and the recitation of the jathis and solkattus.

-Course Code Course Title Course Type L T P C Hrs./ Wk.
-M19PA2034 Practical-4 (P4)Odissi SC 1 0 2 3 5
+Course Code Course Title Course Type L Т P C Hrs./ Wk.
+M21PAS214 Practical-4 (P4)-Odissi SC 1 0 2 3 4